industrydive/stripe-ctf-2-vm/docs/participating.md

 ```

 This will add the necessary network adaptor and start the server running at the
-IP address `192.168.57.2`.
+IP address `ctf.dive.tools`.
 You can use the Virtualbox UI to start and stop the
 server thereafter.

 ## Log In